fair-ease/book-ocean-bgc/book/04-User manual/141-beforestarting.md

 :::

 ### Visualisation tools
 The visualisation tools for the qualification, the validation and the extraction or the reporting of the user actions include `ODV` software, the *`ODV collection manager`* and *`ODV history manager`*.
+Read details below.

 :::{admonition} Ocean Data View (ODV)
 `ODV` is a software for visualizing and/or qualifying scientific data.
 It can be used localy or directly on [Galaxy instance](#odv)